- Take Action

 - Swimming in polluted water in Santa Monica Bay can make you sick.

 - Eating certain fish caught off Santa Monica Bay can make you ill as well.

 - There are easy steps you can take to keep you and your family safe.

 Swimming in the Bay

 Unfortunate as it may be, humans can become ill from contact with polluted water found in Santa Monica Bay.

 This fact was proven conclusively in 1995 through a groundbreaking epidemiological study designed to determine how exposure to ocean water bacteria relates to human illness.
 The study, which Heal the Bay assisted with, found that you are twice as likely to get sick swimming in front of a flowing storm drain compared to swimming in clean ocean water 400 yards away.
 The bottom line is that contact with ocean water with high bacteria levels increases one's risk of getting sick.

 The two most common illnesses contracted from contact with polluted ocean water are stomach flu & upper respiratory infections.
 Additional problems can include skin rashes and ear, nose and throat infections.

-Wait 72 hours after a rain storm
+Wait at least 72 hours after a rain storm